laravel/docs/container.md

         }
     }

-Using contextual binding, you may resolve this dependency by providing the `give` method with a Closure that returns an array of resolved `Filter` instances:
+Using contextual binding, you may resolve this dependency by providing the `give` method with a closure that returns an array of resolved `Filter` instances:

     $this->app->when(Firewall::class)
               ->needs(Filter::class)